COALAIP/specs/README.md

 - **PercentageShare:** The percentage share of the Rights controlled (e.g. 100%, 51%)
 - **NumberOfUses:** The number of uses permitted by the Right (e.g. 3 uses, 5 uses, unlimited uses?)
 - **ValidPeriod:** The period during which the Right is valid. (e.g. 2015-2016)
+- **Territory:** A place where a Right is allowed to be exercised (e.g. North America)

-TODO: Note that the LCC RRM specification features three more properties which are not included for the following reasons:
+TODO: Note that the LCC RRM specification features a couple more properties which were not included for the following reasons:

 - **HostCreationType:** Unclear what it is and if it's necessary in the world of RDF
-- **OutputCreationType:** Uncleare what it is
+- **OutputCreationType:** Unclear what it is
-- **Territory:** Described in the document as a base type (e.g. string).
-Should be linked to a Place though.
+- **ToolType:** The type of medium that must be employed in exercising the Right (e.g. only watch on mobile phone) - not sure if this is necessary
+- **MaterialType:** The type of material that may be employed in execising the right (e.g. a type of cover material for
+  - not sure if this is necessary

 In addition, a LCC RRM Right can have the following outgoing references to respective other entities: